msqr1/importizer/README.md

 # Introduction
-Do you need help converting your header-based codebase to C++20 modules? importizer can help.
+Do you need help converting your header-based codebase to C++20 modules? importizer can help

 What can it do?
 - Convert `#include` statements to `import` statement, as well as creating the GMF.
-- Takes you on the way to modularizing your codebase by reducing lots of trivial work.
+- Takes you on the way to modularizing your codebase by reducing lots of trivial work
-- **The only thing left to do is manually choosing what to export.**
+- **The only thing left to do is manually choosing what to export**

 importizer supports two modularization scheme:
 - **Complete modularization**: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.